Skip to content

 Short Vita

-Florian Skelton holds an MA in Political Theory from the University of Frankfurt and the Technical University of Darmstadt, as well as a BA in Political Science and Philosophy from the University of Zurich.
-He is interested in environmental philosophy, science and technology studies, psychoanalysis and the history of political ideas.
-These interests also led him to spend a semester at the New School for Social Research in New York.
-As a student research assistant, he worked on a democratic theory project and supported the running of the science communication blog ‘Demokratiekonflikte’.
-Before joining the Research Training Group ‘Fixing Futures’, he was a pre-doctoral fellow at the University of Zurich’s Chair for the History of the Anthropocene and a trainee at the Swiss Federal Office of Energy.
+Florian Skelton is a PhD student in economic geography at the Goethe University of Frankfurt.
+He holds an MA in Political Theory from the University of Frankfurt and the Technical University of Darmstadt, as well as a BA in Political Science and Philosophy from the University of Zurich.
+He is interested in environmental politics, energy humanities, science and technology studies, and the history of political ideas.
+He has also worked on democracy studies and on urban policies as a student research assistant, and spent a semester at the New School for Social Research.
+Before joining the RTG ‘Fixing Futures’, he was a pre-doctoral fellow at the University of Zurich’s Chair for the History of the Anthropocene and a trainee at the Swiss Federal Office of Energy.

 Florian Skelton